 Complaints against the police in England and Wales must be made to the police force in question – and are overseen by the Independent Office for Police Conduct (formerly known as the IPCC).

-It is possible to make a complaint about individual police officers – or any member of police staff who has acted negligently, who has not followed procedures, or who has not handled a matter in the way it should have been handled.
+It is possible to make a complaint about individual police officers or any member of police staff who has acted negligently.

 In serious cases which involve physical assault, sexual assault or death in custody, the matter will be referred to the IOPC (formerly IPCC).

-Time limits for other actions against the police are:
+Time limits for other actions against the police include:

 Because of the time limit in making a police complaint, it is essential to contact Duncan Lewis as soon as possible, so that our specialist police complaints solicitors can assess your case and advise on the best way forward.

-Police complaints can be complex – and although police forces pay out large sums in compensation, claims are usually defended robustly by the police.
+Police complaints can be complex – and although police forces pay out large sums in compensation, claims are usually defended robustly.

-Duncan Lewis Action Against Public Authorities Solicitors can also advise on appeals to the Independent Office for Police Conduct (formerly known as the IPCC) and Judicial Review of a police decision or the Independent Office for Police Conduct decision.
+Duncan Lewis Action Against Public Authorities solicitors can also advise on appeals to the Independent Office for Police Conduct and judicial review of a police decision or the Independent Office for Police Conduct decision.